rdubois440/cherry_mx30_usb_bt/README.md

 ![Cherry MX 3.0 Wiring](images/cherrymx_wiring.jpg)

-When done, try to put everything back into the orginal case
+When done, try to put everything back into the orginal case.

 ![Cherry MX 3.0 Case](images/cherrymx_case_open.jpg)

 ##6- Schematic

 Arduino output pins (10 in total) drive low one of the rows.
 On this row, if no keys is pressed, switches are open and the pullup resistor internal to the arduino pull the input pins high.
 If one or more key is pressed, the switch is closed, and the corresponding input pin is low.

 Notice the diodes, internal to the switches.
-Without these switches, if 3 keys were pressed at the corners of a square made by 2 lines and 2 columns, the arduino would think that the 4th key is also pressed
+Without these diodes, if 3 keys were pressed at the corners of a square made by 2 lines and 2 columns, the arduino would think that the 4th key is also pressed.
 The diodes prevent the current to flow backwards through one of the switches, and eliminate the key ghosting effect.
 Electrically, this keyboard would be a N key roll over.
-The USB protocol only allows 6 keys rollover (plus the modifier keys)
+The USB protocol only allows 6 keys rollover (plus the modifier keys).

 ![Schematic](images/cherry_mx30_schematic.jpg)

 ##7- Cherry Switches

-See the fictitious labels on pins 1 2 3 and 4 of the cherry switches on the picture below, taken on keys Q W A and S The switch itself is between pins 1 and 2
+See the fictitious labels on pins 1 2 3 and 4 of the cherry switches on the picture below, taken on keys Q W A and S.
-You can see that for each switch pins 2 and 4 are wired on the circuit There is a diode inside the switch, anode on pin 4, cathode on pin 3 And you can see that pins 3 of keys on the same row are connected (Q3 and W3, A3 and S3)
+The switch itself is between pins 1 and 2.
+You can see that for each switch pins 2 and 4 are wired on the circuit.
+There is a diode inside the switch, anode on pin 4, cathode on pin 3.
+And you can see that pins 3 of keys on the same row are connected (Q3 and W3, A3 and S3).

 ![Cherry Switch Detail](images/cherry_switch.jpg)